Three Link

 Why invest in the APS solution?

-Just like any decision you make in your personal life, an APS solution also needs a reason to exist.
-A software deployment generates significant effort, so a motivation to get out of inertia is needed.
-Depending on the area and the position of those seeking, whether in the area of tubes and connections , plastic packaging , food and the like, we see distinct motivations that still converge on the ultimate goal of organizations: greater profitability.
+Just like any decision you make in your personal life, an APS Solution also needs a reason to exist.
+Implementing software requires significant effort, so motivation is needed to overcome inertia.
+Depending on the area and position of the applicant—whether in pipes and fittings , plastic packaging , food , or similar fields—we see distinct motivations that nevertheless converge on the ultimate goal of organizations: greater profitability.

-From the perspective of industrial executives, cost reduction and increased revenue are the main drivers in the search for an APS .
-Some directors have a keen eye for identifying the importance of production planning and its challenges, becoming pioneers of these initiatives within companies.
-However, this is not a common reality, as these positions tend to combine multiple functions and concerns across multiple areas, preventing them from proactively seeking final solutions to problems.
-Generally, in line with the board of directors is the management team, which must find ways to achieve the business's ultimate goals.
-The challenges facing management in the Supply Chain, Industrial, and even IT areas range from service levels, with delivery delays and stockouts, to production efficiency issues, impacted by long setup and waiting times, as well as long lead times mes high inventories, both in process and of raw materials and finished products.
-In all these areas, companies always experience losses (some more than others in each area), and many see opportunities to reduce them through better production planning and scheduling.
-However, the initiative most commonly comes from those who experience the usual limitations we've seen so far: analysts and coordinators in the PPC .
-For them, the time spent programming, and especially reprogramming, is exorbitant, and they're rarely satisfied with the results achieved, since they can see the losses and understand the oversimplifications in their processes and systems.
-In practice, they are also held accountable for all their superiors' objectives and often find themselves "tied."[caption id="attachment_2670" align="aligncenter" width="401"]
+From the perspective of executive positions in industries, cost reduction and revenue increase are the main motivators in the search for an APS (Advanced .
+Some directors have a very keen eye for identifying the importance of production planning and its challenges, becoming the forerunners of these initiatives in company .
+However, this is not a common reality, given that these positions tend to accumulate many functions and concerns from various areas, making it difficult for them to act proactively in the search for final solutions to problems.
+Generally in line with the board of directors is management, which needs to find ways to achieve the final objectives of the business.
+The challenges for management linked to the areas of Supply Chain, Industrial and even IT range from service level, with delays in deliveries and stockouts, to issues of productive efficiency, impacted by long setup and waiting times, as well as long lead mes and high inventories, both in process and of raw materials and finished products.
+In all these areas, company always experience losses (some more than others in each area), and many see opportunities to reduce them through better production planning and scheduling.
+However, the most common initiative comes from those who experience firsthand the usual limitations we've seen so far: analysts and coordinators in the PPC Control) areas.
+For them, the time spent scheduling and, especially, rescheduling, is very high, and they are rarely satisfied with the results achieved, since they are able to see the losses and understand the excessive simplifications in their processes and systems.
+In practice, they are also held accountable for all the objectives set by their superiors and are often "with their hands tied."

 Gains through better production planning

-At the level of planning, to define well what to produce with each period, as well as what it will not be possible to produce because there is no capacity, avoids spare and ruptures.
-The lack of analysis of capacity aspects with a good level of detail ends up generating fats on one side and cutting the meat on the other.
-That is, high stocks of some products and lack of others.
-The APS considers this capacity, generating better inventory health, thereby reducing storage and loss of sales costs (the latter often immeasurable).
-In addition, medium and long term adjustments can be performed to reduce the costs needed to meet a particular demand.
-An increase of 20% demand does not mean a need of 20% more capacity.
-Seeing the behavior of demand and capacity over time through external factors such as seasonality and product mix changes, as well as internal factors such as vacation, shifts, or changes in production processes, may change decision -making about, for example, the purchase of a machine that can cost millions of reais and that will be idle, or make a sub -dimensioned acquisition that will not meet demand.
-That is, both cost reduction and improvement in delivery performance can be the result of better planning, the one that sees capacity properly.
+At the planning level, clearly defining what to produce each period, as well as what cannot be produced due to insufficient capacity, avoids overstocking and stockouts.
+A lack of detailed capacity analysis leads to excess inventory on one side and cuts on the other.
+In other words, high inventory levels of some products and shortages of others.
+APS (Advanced Production Planning) considers this capacity, resulting in healthier inventory and consequently reducing storage costs and lost sales (the latter often immeasurable).
+Furthermore, medium- and long-term capacity adjustments can be made to reduce the costs necessary to meet a given demand.
+A 20% increase in demand does not necessarily mean a need for 20% more capacity.
+Understanding demand and capacity behavior over time, through external factors such as seasonality and changes in product mix, as well as internal factors such as holidays, shifts, or changes in production processes, can alter decision-making regarding, for example, the purchase of a machine that may cost millions of reais and will remain idle, or making an undersized acquisition that will not meet demand.
+In other words, both cost reduction and improved delivery performance can result from better planning, one that properly assesses capacity.

-waiting times, achieved through advanced scheduling rules, leads to increased productivity (see the Bartira and Credeal cases as examples), as well as reduced production lead times mes in-process inventory, resulting from better synchronization between operations (see the Lunelli case as an example).
-This lead time reduction, in turn, impacts finished product inventory levels (see the Tigre case as an example).
+At the scheduling level, the reduction in setup and waiting times, achieved through advanced scheduling rules, provides increased productivity (see the Bartira and Credeal cases as examples), as well as reduced production lead mes - in-process inventory, resulting from better synchronization between operations (see the Lunelli case as an example).
+This reduction in lead time, in turn, impacts finished goods inventory levels (see the Tigre case Tigre an example).
 In general, a 30% reduction in lead time can indicate a 15% to 22% reduction in safety stock levels, for example, depending on the inventory policy methodology used.
 And it makes sense: if we can replenish inventory more quickly, the need for large volumes mes it mes .
-Production Scheduling via APS also provides visibility into what is expected to be produced over a horizon that can range from weeks to a few mes with considerable accuracy.
-This allows us to see not only production orders that are currently delayed, but also those expected to be delayed over the future, enabling us to react in advance to minimize or even eliminate such delays.
+Production scheduling via APS also provides visibility into what is planned to be produced over a horizon that can range from weeks to several mes with considerable accuracy.
+This allows us to see not only which Production Orders are currently delayed, but also those that are projected to be delayed over the future, making it possible to react proactively to minimize or even eliminate such delays.
 Furthermore, production sequencing allows us to know when an operation should start, and consequently when its raw materials need to be available.
-Contrary to what MRP/MRII assumes, production lead times mes not always fixed and the same, so knowing the actual dates of raw material requirements allows us to improve the purchasing process so that replenishments occur as close as possible to production needs, thus improving the company's cash flow ( cash-to-cash flow ).
+Unlike what an MRP/MRII assumes, production lead mes are not always fixed and equal; therefore, knowing the actual dates of raw material needs allows for an improvement in the purchasing process so that replenishments occur as close as possible to the production needs, thus improving the company company cash flow .

-In short, if we go to a classic concept of production engineering such as Lean Manufacturing's 7 production losses, APS helps in reducing and eliminating 5 of them, and quite significantly.
-They are:
+In summary, if we refer to a classic concept in Production Engineering such as the 7 wastes of Lean Manufacturing, APS helps to reduce and eliminate 5 of them, and in a very significant way.
+These are:

 • Overproduction;